slayer/gitnotify/README.markdown

 =======

 gitnotify is a simple shell script designed to send nice HTML diff from hooks.
-It was based on HTML and CSS code from svnnotify http://search.cpan.org/dist/SVN-Notify/ and unknown diff2html shell script
+It was based on HTML and CSS code from [svnnotify](http://search.cpan.org/dist/SVN-Notify/) and shell logic from [diff2html](http://www.linuxjournal.com/content/convert-diff-output-colorized-html) shell script

 QUICK START
 ===========